praw-dev/praw/docs/pages/configuration_files.rst

   authenticated requests are sent.
 * *oauth_https:* A **boolean** that determines whether or not to use HTTPS for oauth connections.
 This should only be changed for development environments.
-* *output_chars_limit:* An **integer** that defines the maximum length of unicode representations of :class:`.Comment`, :class:`.Message` and :class:`.Submission` objects.
-This is mainly used to fit them within a terminal window line.
-A negative value means no limit.
 * *permalink_domain:* A **string** that defines the *domain* that is used for the display *permalink* for Submissions and Comments.
 * *short_domain:* A **string** that defines the *domain* that is used for